Oxford to Cambridge Expressway

 - Road: a large route corridor was selected in autumn 2018.
-A consultation on possible routes is set to take place in autumn 2019.
+A consultation on possible routes is set to take place in early 2020.

 Over 3,200 of you responded to our consultation in early 2019.
 You highlighted the importance of ancient woods and ancient and veteran trees to EWR, and called on them to protect these precious irreplaceable habitats.
 Thank you for your support.